-I was raised on sarcasm; it’s my third language (after pig Latin), but my kids have no idea what it entails.
-Many in the adoptive community are aware of Therapeutic Parenting—the way we teach kids from trauma and other “hard places” to attach and grow and heal—but even before I had heard of the model and learned how best to communicate, we benefitted from one firm rule in our home: No sarcasm.
+I was raised on sarcasm; it’s my third language (after pig Latin), and I’m very fluent, but my kids have no idea what it entails.
+Many in the adoptive community are aware of Therapeutic Parenting—the way we teach kids from trauma and other “hard places” to attach and grow and heal—but even before I had heard of the model and learned how best to communicate, we benefited from one firm rule in our home: No sarcasm.
 Ever.

 As I pondered how I wanted to raise our first baby, my thoughts kept coming back to one central theme I felt we needed to make our house a safe place to land: sincerity.
 The more I thought and researched, the more I saw that, even as a toddler, our daughter responded best to honesty in all things*.
 So out went snark, out went fancy, and, most importantly, out went sarcasm.